Wookey-Technologies/sansar-script/README.md

                 });
             }
             else
-                Log.Write(LogLevel.Warning, "RigidBodyImpulseScript not running on a dynamic object!")
+                Log.Write(LogLevel.Warning, "RigidBodyImpulseScript not running on a dynamic object!");
         }
         else
-            Log.Write(LogLevel.Warning, "RigidBodyImpulseScript not running on an object with a physics volume!")
+            Log.Write(LogLevel.Warning, "RigidBodyImpulseScript not running on an object with a physics volume!");
     }
 }
 ```